 Pascal VRTICKA, PhD

-My interdisciplinary research focuses on normal as well as disturbed functioning of the human social brain.
-I use functional magnetic resonance imaging (fMRI), functional near infrared spectroscopy (fNIRS) and electro-encephalography (EEG), combined with psychological questionnaires and behavioral assessment as main research methods.
-My participants are adults, adolescents as well as children, both female and male.
-In short, my research falls within social cognitive affective neuroscience.
+My interdisciplinary research focuses on normal as well as disturbed functioning of the human social brain, with a special interest in human affiliation, compassion, caregiving and attachment style.
+I use functional magnetic resonance imaging (fMRI), functional near infrared spectroscopy (fNIRS) and electro-encephalography (EEG), combined with biological methods ([epi]genetics, blood and saliva samples for immune system functioning assessment and telomere length measurement), psychological questionnaires, and behavioral assessment as main research methods.
+My participants are adults, adolescents, as well as children, both female and male.

-For more information on my research, please check out the remaining pages of my website.
+For more information on my research, feel free to explore the remaining pages of my website.